hiroshiban/Mcalibrator2/README.md

 ![Mcalibrator2 config tab](doc/imgs/01_config_tab.png)
 **Mcalibrator2: config tab**

-The “config” tab above is for setting measurement/calibration parameters.
+The "config" tab above is for setting measurement/calibration parameters.

 1. You can set all the measurement/calibration parameters in this tab.
-    The details of the configuration parameters are described on the “Info” window.
+    The details of the configuration parameters are described on the "Info" window.
-    After setting all the parameters, please press “OK” button.
+    After setting all the parameters, please press "OK" button.
-    Then, all the parameters are saved and “measure”, “LUT”, “Color Calculator” tabs will be ready to be used.
+    Then, all the parameters are saved and "measure", "LUT", "Color Calculator" tabs will be ready to be used.
-2. If you press “Save config” button, the current parameters will be saved under ***~/Mcalibrator2/config*** directory.
+2. If you press "Save config" button, the current parameters will be saved under ***~/Mcalibrator2/config*** directory.
-    Yuo can load those parameters anytime with pressing “Load config” button.
+    Yuo can load those parameters anytime with pressing "Load config" button.
 3. On the **[date]** editing window, you can set the data name as you like such as *yymmdd_1*, *yymmdd_2*, or *yymmdd_display1*, as well as *yymmdd* format.
     When you need to calibrate a display device twice or more in a day, please change [date] names so that they are not overlapped.
 4. When you set a previous date on the **[date]** window, and if the corresponding data directory exists in ***~/Mcalibrator2/data***, you can load those previous data on memory.

 Next, you can proceed to measure RGB phosphor luminance values.
-Please go to “measure” tab.
+Please go to "measure" tab.

 [return to menu](#Menu)